Forgery Punishment and Sentencing in California

 The code is more specific about particular types of forgery, but nearly every instance is punishable in the same way—as a misdemeanor or a felony.
 In cases where the forgery is actually issuing bad checks, if the amount is below $450, then you face a misdemeanor conviction and a forgery punishment of one year in an California jail.

 Moreover, if the crime is the issuance of bad checks, you might qualify for a bad check diversion program.
 In these programs, you pay restitution and take money-management classes.
 If you successfully complete the program, you will not have a conviction on your record.
 The terms of each program vary between counties.

-Finally, under California Penal Code section 4024.2[ii], an attorney may be able to help you substitute an Orange County jail sentence with a lesser forgery punishment of community service through a work-release program.
+Finally, under California Penal Code section 4024.2[ii], an attorney may be able to help you substitute a California jail sentence with a lesser forgery punishment of community service through a work-release program.
 These programs are available only if your county allows them.

 If you are charged with forgery, you need to contact the experienced Forgery Defense Attorneys at Wallin & Klarich.
 Because the forgery punishment can vary so much, you need an experienced and skilled attorney to defend you.
 The right attorney can be the difference between your freedom and a jail sentence.

 For the past 30 years, we have helped clients just like you to reduce their charges, lessen their fines, and even dismiss their cases.

 We have offices in Orange County, Los Angeles, San Diego, San Bernardino, Riverside, Ventura, Victorville and West Covina.
 We will get through this together.